5 Skills That Every Preschooler Needs Before Grade School

 Too much focus on the wrong skills

-Early childhood care and development has taken an alarming turn in many preschools.
-Suddenly, reading, writing and math are being forced upon children as young as 3 and 4.
-Instead, some very crucial skills go missing.
+Early childhood care has taken an alarming turn in many preschools.
+Suddenly, reading, writing,

 Let me give you an example.
 When my daughter was 3, I put her in a school that forced her to start writing when she was 3 and a half years old.
 The leap to start writing immediately was so high that the teachers never focused on something very, very essential -- the pencil grip.